-Laurie Sumiye is a Hawai`i-born artist and filmmaker who investigates environmental tensions between humans and nature.
-Her background in interactive media, animation, journalism and design uniquely informs her videos, drawings and installations.
-Laurie spent 16 years working in creative and technology in San Francisco, Los Angeles, New York and London.
-Laurie has shown her award-winning films at DOC NYC, BAM cinemaFest and PS1MoMA, and exhibited in New York, Los Angeles, Hawai`i and internationally in Belfast, South Africa and Sao Paulo, Brazil.
-She holds a MFA in Integrated Media Arts from Hunter College in New York, BA & BS in Art and Communications from Bradley University, and studied art at Lorenzo De’ Medici in Florence and Pratt Institute in New York.
+Laurie Sumiye is a Hawaiʻi-based artist, animator and documentary filmmaker who investigates environmental tensions between humans and nature.
+Her background in interactive media and visual design informs her paintings, animations, videos, drawings, sculpture and installations.
+She has exhibited her artwork in New York, Los Angeles, Hawai‘i and internationally, in the UK, South Africa and Brazil and screened her award-winning films at DOC NYC, BAM cinemaFest and PS1MoMA.
+She has an MFA in Integrated Media Arts from Hunter College, BA & BS in Art and Communications from Bradley University, and studied art at Lorenzo De Medici in Florence and Pratt Institute in New York.
 She spent 16 years working as an art director and designer in San Francisco, Los Angeles, and New York.
 She returned to Hawaiʻi to work on her first long-form documentary for PBS, A PARADISE LOST.
 Laurie serves as Assistant Professor of Creative Media/Transmedia at the University of Hawaiʻi-West Oʻahu.
 She lives and works in Mililani, Hawai‘i.

 I am a Hawaii-based environmental artist and filmmaker who explores human and nature modalities and intersections, focusing on the native species of Hawaiʻi.
 My work exists in various media; drawing, painting, animation, video, sculpture, and installation.
 My interest is a holistic investigation of people and the environment, finding inner dimensions of nature that are experiential and intimate.
 I make art and tell stories to cultivate appreciation of the natural world that is at risk of being lost, and attenuate a narrowness of locality which produces unique, rare forms.